Port Management Company: Managed companies

+In 2012, Managing Port Company LLC launched a privately financed project to expand JSC Vostochny Port's coal complex.
+The expansion added a fully automated terminal capable of transferring, storing, and processing at least 20 million tons of coal annually.

 The project includes constructing four warehouses with a combined capacity of 780 thousand tonnes alongside two docking facilities.
 Additionally, the complex will be equipped with advanced technology.
 Currently, more than 19 billion Rubles have been invested of the planned 27 billion Rubles, an artificial land plot has been created, and a docking facility has been built.
 The new coal terminal will be equipped with the most productive modern equipment supplied from Japan: two tandem railcar dumpers for innovative high-capacity wagons that allow the unloading of four 70-tonne wagons of coal in just 3 minutes, two stokers, and four reclaimers with a capacity of 3,500 thousand tonnes per hour.

 In September 2016, the construction of docking facility No. 51 of JSC 'Vostochny Port', erected as part of the third stage of the coal terminal development project, was completed.
 During the 2nd Eastern Economic Forum, JSC 'Vostochny Port' was visited by the delegation of the Ministry of Transport of the Russian Federation, headed by Transport Minister Maxim Sokolov, who gave a positive assessment of the project and the degree of its readiness.
 The implementation of the investment project of the third stage of JSC 'Vostochny Port' will guarantee timely and high-quality processing of the ever-growing coal cargo flows coming from BAM and Transsib and will increase trade with countries of the Asia-Pacific region.
 During the exhibition, 'Russian Transport-2016' the Russian Prime Minister Dmitry Medvedev becomes acquainted with the implementation of the third stage of the project.
 The government leader noted that it was a good time to expand port capacities.

 In December 2016, JSC 'Vostochny Port' became a resident of the Free Port of Vladivostok.
 The volume of investment in the project under the agreement with the Corporation for the Development of the Far East will amount to 17.2 billion Rubles, with the prospect of creating 619 jobs.
 The benefits received by the port due to its residence in the Free Port of Vladivostok will allow for the channelling of additional funds for the development of the company.